m-shilpa/EVA4/Session 15/README.md

 * Initially i started off going through articles related to segmentation, like what models are used, how they are trained, what loss is used, how accuracy is calculated.
 * I had many doubts like how an image can be genrated from the dnn since till now we were only predicting labels, how loss is propagated backward, how to give 2 inputs to the model should it be given separately or concatenated, what model to use...
 * While going through many articles i came across siamese network which took two images as input and gave the differnece between the two input images as the output.
 So this network have a 'Y'-like architecture.
 Since the input to my model was also fg-bg and bg images i thought fg_bg - bg would give me the fg image.
 So i wanted to try this architecture.
 But before this i manually tried doing the fg_bg -bg calculation and the output was not the fg but a mess which had not even a little essence of the original images.
 So dropped the idea.
 * Next i thought of implementing a network like the region proposal network in mask-rcnn.
 Mask-rcnn produced two outputs, the bounding boxes and the mask.
 The RPN produced feature-rich output that it could be used to prdict masks too.
 In a similar way i thought of producing depth images too from the RPN.
-When i started building the model, there were a lot of confusions like how many layers, number of channels etc and the deadline was coming near too.
+When i started building the model, there were a lot of confusions like how many layers, number of channels, the RPN in mask-rcnn used bounding boxes too, so i had to build one without it and the deadline was coming near too.
 * With a lot of these ideas and confusions i simply tried resnet18 to see what would be the result.
 I tried it for both depth and mask.
 To my surprise the masks predicted was fine but the depth images were bad but not as much as what i had imagined.
 * The monocular depth estimation model which was used to generate our ground truth depth images used an encoder-decoder architecture.So i tried an encoder-decoder architecture for the depth.
 The performance was good.
-* At this point, i got a clearer idea of things and lot less confusions.
+* At this point, i got a clearer idea of things and lot less confusions.Also the deadline had got extended too.
 * For building the model TensorBoard helped me a lot.
 I could clearly see all the layers and their connections in tensorboard allowing me to check and correct my mistakes.
 * Next i combined both the models and trained them in a desire to see pretty good results.
 But the end result was good depth images but completely nothing for the mask.
 This i suppose was due to the way loss was backpropagated.
 * So i thought of trying the encoder-decoder network even to the mask.